Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab1.md

 ### Basic Principles

 This model depicts a classic problem of numerical integration using random numbers to compute a multidimensional definite integral using $N$ uniform samples also known as Monte Carlo Integration through Crude Monte Carlo (CMC).
-Moreover, this process leverages the Law of Large Numbers that allows for the average of the indictor variable, $\hat{\pi}$ to converge to $\pi$ with a sufficient number of trials.
-In this case, we define the Law of Large Numbers as Khinchin's Weak Law of Large Numbers: the observation that the average of the results obtained from a large number of i.i.d random samples converges to the value, if it exists, which is supported by Proof 1 in the appendix {ref}`sec:proofs`. {cite}`shum2024laws` Additionally, the foundations of Monte Carlo Integration are further elaborated in one of the prerequisite chapters,
+Moreover, this process leverages the Law of Large Numbers that allows for the average of the indictor variable,
+$\hat{\pi}$ to converge to $\pi$ with a sufficient number of trials.
+In this case, we use the Law of Large Numbers: the observation that the average of the results obtained from a large number of i.i.d random samples converges to the value, if it exists, which is supported by Proof 1 in the appendix {ref}`sec:proofs`. {cite}`shum2024laws` Additionally, the foundations of Monte Carlo Integration are further elaborated in one of the prerequisite chapters,